CyberMaidenX/SL-Logic-Solver.v01/README.md

 Now to install this use the git clone command and clone to this repository, duh?

-Use the code below and input it to your desired terminal
+Use the code below and input it into your desired terminal

 ```
 git clone https://github.com/CyberMaidenX/SL-Logic-Solver.v01/